CodyDickson/randomcreatures/README.md

-# randommonsters
+# randomcreatures
-A version of Exquisite Corpse with random monster parts
+A version of Exquisite Corpse with creature parts.